 The perfect prompt:

-[Instruction] Create a 7-day meal plan with breakfast, lunch, dinner and 2 snacks per day.
+[Instruction] Create a 7-day meal plan with breakfast, lunch, dinner, and 2 snacks per day.

-[Format] Present as a table: Day | Meal | Detail | Calories | Protein | Iron.
+[Format] Present as a table: Day | Meal | Details | Calories | Protein | Iron.

-[Example] Expected format — Breakfast D1: Oat porridge (80g) + soy milk + banana + pumpkin seeds (15g) — 450 kcal, 18g prot, 4mg iron.
+[Example] Expected format — Breakfast Day 1: Oat porridge (80g) + soy milk + banana + pumpkin seeds (15g) — 450 kcal, 18g protein, 4mg iron.

-Do you always need to use all 6 elements?
+Do you always need all 6 elements?

 - Professional task: role + context + instruction + format (most use cases)

-- Context — Does the AI have all the necessary info about my situation?
+— Does the AI have all the necessary info about my situation?

-- Format — Have I specified how I want the response?
+— Have I specified how I want the response?

-- Constraints — Are there limits to respect?
+— Are there limits to follow?

-- Examples — Would an example help the AI understand my expectations?
+— Would an example help the AI understand my expectations?

 Conclusion: the perfect prompt is a complete prompt